intelcoder/MovieApp/README.md

 # MovieApp

-This android application shows you list of movies in image grid
+This android application shows you list of movies in a image grid

 ##Features